Alzheimer’s & Dementia

 There is no cure for Alzheimer's disease, but medication can help manage symptoms and even delay progression in some people who are in the early stages of the disease.

-Physician-scientists at IU Health Neuroscience are investigating the use of other therapies to slow the advance of the disease.
+Physician-scientists at the IU Health Neuroscience Center are investigating the use of new therapies to slow the advance of the disease.
 The Indiana University Center for Alzheimer's Disease and Related Disorders at Indiana University School of Medicine is at the leading edge of Alzheimer’s research.
-Clinicians and researchers participate in ongoing clinical studies to further the understanding of the cause and progression of the disease so that new, more effective treatments can be identified.

 Learn more about Alzheimer’s disease.